ywatacarvalho/GettingCleaningDataProject1/CodeBook.md

 The variables created in the tidy data are the following:

-    variable 'individuo' corresponds to the subject identification number varlable 'activity' corresponds to the recorded activity variable 'tBodyAcc_mean_X' corresponds to the average of feature 'tBodyAcc-mean()-X' variable 'tBodyAcc_mean_Y' corresponds to the average of feature 'tBodyAcc-mean()-Y'
+    variable 'individuo' corresponds to the subject identification number - it was extracted from the files 'subject_test.txt' and 'subject_train.txt'. varlable 'activity' corresponds to the recorded activity variable 'tBodyAcc_mean_X' corresponds to the average of feature 'tBodyAcc-mean()-X' variable 'tBodyAcc_mean_Y' corresponds to the average of feature 'tBodyAcc-mean()-Y'